Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals: Linear relations between parametric integrals

 Obviously, for two functions $f$ and $g$, $f\approx0$ implies $fg\approx0$.
 By using the homogeneity of $U$ and $F$, it can be proven that

 Due to the $D_0$-dependence, \cref{Eq:IBP2} may shift the spacetime dimension \cite{Tarasov:1996br,Laporta:2001dd}.
 Identities free of dimensional shift can be obtained by using a method similar to the parametric-annihilator method \cite{Baikov:1996iu,Lee:2013hzt,Lee:2014tja,Bitoun:2017nre} or the syzygy-equation method \cite{Larsen:2015ped}.
-Specifically, let $f_i$ be a list of polynomials in $R$'s of degree $\gamma$, satisfying following equations.
+Specifically, let $f_i$ be a list of polynomials in the $R$ of degree $\gamma$, satisfying the following equations:

-where $a$ and $b$ are also polynomials in $R$'s.
+where $a$ and $b$ are also polynomials in the $R$.
 By virtue of \cref{Eq:IBP3,Eq:IBP4}, we have